SansGuidon/bookmarks/README.md

 * [Patrick Debois](https://fr.slideshare.net/jedi4ever/devops-the-war-is-over-if-you-want-it/108-Systems_ThinkingOptimize_the_whole_notjust) - (2010) [Slides] Devops: The War is over - If you want it
 * [Ian Miell](https://zwischenzugs.com/2017/10/23/a-checklist-for-docker-in-the-enterprise-updated/) - A Checklist for Docker in the Enterprise (Updated)
 * [Blueprint](http://devstructure.com/blueprint/) - a config mgmt tool that reverse-engineers servers by figuring out what you've done manually, commit them to git + generates code that can replicate your efforts
+* [arvind](https://www.codementor.io/arvindsoni/in-devops-dev-is-killing-ops-d8gr1zdkh) - In DevOps, Dev is Killing Ops // read the full article + conclusion to have a better understanding

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog